User Reference#

 Plot a figure-ground diagram of a street network.

-edge_color (string) – color of the edges’ lines
+• color (string) – color of the streets

 fig, ax – matplotlib figure, axis